John Maclean (actor): Biography

-A sound and trustworthy actor, Maclean never rose to eminence.
+As an actor, Maclean never rose to eminence.
 He was capable of playing in respectable fashion most parts in comedy, even to the highest, and was generally satisfactory, but was seldom assigned a rôle of any distinguishing feature.
 His chief success was in elderly parts, often Scotsmen or Irishmen.
 In the comedy of the last generation he won a recognition due to the want of any very formidable rival.